Matheus Davó

-Matheus Alvarenga de Oliveira (born 16 August 1999), known as Matheus Davó, is a Brazilian professional footballer who plays as a forward for Cruzeiro.
+Matheus Alvarenga de Oliveira (born 16 August 1999), known as Matheus Davó, is a Brazilian professional footballer who plays as a forward for Maccabi Netanya.

-Youth
+Early life

 Born in São Paulo, he earned the nickname, Davó, which means "Grandma's" in Portuguese, due to his grandmother's intense participation in his career.
 She was responsible for taking him to games and training, which set him apart from other boys who played on his team at Clube do Magrão.
 He said, "I stayed with my grandmother during the week, my parents worked.
 She was the one who took me to training and to school.
 As they had many Matheus, that was what differentiated Matheus Davó.
 When I arrived at the first kindergarten, I didn't know my last name, the guys asked what it was and I said "Davó"."
 Then he took it, he stayed with Davó for the rest of his life.

-His youth career included stint at Joinville and Portuguesa.
-His 2017 performance on the Portuguesa U17 team resulted in scoring 12 goals in 23 games and led to interest from Guarani as his former Portuguesa coach Marcio Zanardi had just joined the team.
+Davó's youth career included stints at Joinville and Portuguesa.
+His 2017 performance with the under-17 side of Lusa resulted in scoring 12 goals in 23 games, and led to interest from Guarani as his former Portuguesa coach Márcio Zanardi had just joined the team.

 Club career

 Guarani

-Davó joined Guarani and its U20 team in March 2018, from Portuguesa.
-On 17 January 2019, after impressing in the year's Copa São Paulo de Futebol Júnior by scoring 6 goals in 8 games including 4 goals in a 5–0 win against Internacional, he renewed his contract with the club for three years.
-Davó made his professional debut in Campeonato Brasileiro Série B on 28 May 2019, coming on as a second-half substitute in a 2–1 home loss against Brasil de Pelotas.
-He scored his first goal on 29 July 2019 netting the equalizer in a 1–1 away draw against Sport.
-He would finish the season scoring 3 goals and 1 assist in 30 games.
+Davó joined Guarani and their under-20 team in March 2018, from Portuguesa.
+On 17 January 2019, after impressing in the year's Copa São Paulo de Futebol Júnior by scoring six goals in eight games (including four goals in a 5–0 win against Internacional), he renewed his contract with the club for three years.

+Davó made his professional debut for Bugre on 28 May 2019, coming on as a second-half substitute in a 2–1 Série B home loss against Brasil de Pelotas.
+He scored his first goal on 29 July 2019, netting the equalizer in a 1–1 away draw against Sport Recife, and finished the season scoring three goals in 30 matches.